 You can filter the table in this view or export the entire table and work with it in Google Sheets or Microsoft Excel.

-We suggest checking the dataset monthly and filtering by date added/updated so you only see what has been added/updated and you do not have to review the entire dataset again.
+I suggest checking the dataset monthly and filtering by date added/updated so you only see what has been added/updated and you do not have to review the entire dataset again.

 If you cannot scroll down to the bottom of the page (where you see the footer), try resizing your browser window by selecting the Maximize/Restore down button on the top right of the browser window.
 Doing this once should correct the view and then you can resize your browser as you desire.
 Sometimes the embedded table distorts formatting that should fix itself with this action.